superac11/Wi-Fi-Transfer/README.md

 # Wi-Fi-Transfer-
-Transfer files within diferent platform using web browser.
+Transfer files within different platform using web browser.

+I used this to transfer files between iPhone & Android.
+This is an initial release will add more features over time.
+Upload and download works as expected.